noiselabs/SmartyBundle/Resources/doc/index.rst

 		Read this blog post.
 	</a>

-Please see the `Symfony Routing <http://symfony.com/doc/2.0/book/routing.html>`_ documentation page for full information about routing features and options in Symfony2.
+Please see the `Symfony2 - Routing <http://symfony.com/doc/2.0/book/routing.html>`_ for full information about routing features and options in Symfony2.

 Enabling custom Extensions
 ++++++++++++++++++++++++++